TomOndiba/Angular-Facebook-Gallery/README.md

 Running the App
 ========

-The app can be run via 3 ways.
+The app can be run via 2 ways.
-Running 'nodemon server.js' will host the app on localhost:3000 Running 'gulp' will also host the app on localhost:3000
+Running 'nodemon server.js' will host the app on localhost:3000

-(If the above two fail) :
 Deployed app on heroku.
 https://facebookgallery.herokuapp.com